segni-saifeddine/Aks-appGateway-Nginx/README.md

 - You have kubectl installed in your local machine.
 - You have Helm3 installed in your local machine.

-## Before starting :
+## Before starting

-- In this lab , i will use an Azure Kubernetes Service cluster , To create an Azure AKS cluster, preferably you use an Infrastructure as Code tool like Terraform.
+- In this article , we will use an Azure Kubernetes Service cluster , To create an Azure AKS cluster, preferably you use an Infrastructure as Code tool like Terraform.
 - In this article we will use the az Cli to create a private aks cluster , the cluster use CNI and it is deployed in the a specific vnet-subnet :
 ```
 $ az aks create --name myPrivateAks --resource-group Saif-aks-lab --node-vm-size Standard_DS2_v2 --enable-managed-identity --enable-private-cluster --kubernetes-version 1.24.9 --vnet-subnet-id "/subscriptions/xxxxxxxxxxxxxx/resourceGroups/Saif-aks-lab/providers/Microsoft.Network/virtualNetworks/myVnet/subnets/aks-subnet"